sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Apply for your SSN as soon as you have been in the US for at least *10 days*.
 It takes 10 days for SEVIS to sync up with the SSA's database of people eligible to apply for a social security number.
-Yes, you have to wait for them to copy by hand and deliver the data by pidgeon.
+Yes, you have to wait for them to copy by hand and deliver the data by pigeon.
 If you apply early, they'll lie to you that it will be okay if you do it, but it will not work and you will just have to try again later.

 Some people have entered the US ahead of time by driving to Buffalo or Detroit.
-They enter on their J1 to to get the SEVIS wait process started as well as get a cell phone or bank account.
+They enter on their J-1 to to get the SEVIS wait process started as well as get a cell phone or bank account.
 Keep in mind that the immigration center in Buffalo can take an hour and a half.

 A couple notes for those with name that contain hyphens (like Amir's) but go by a shorter version (Amir is short for Amir-Reza).
 My training plan had "Amir-Reza", while my I-94 has "Amir", while my passport has "Amir Reza".
 When applying for my SSN, I ran into some issues since each document had a slightly different variation, but the lady at the counter was nice enough to do it anyway.
 Bottom line: Always use your full name (exclude hyphens since hyphens are not used in government registries) when applying for, as well dealing with any documents you'll need for your SSN.

-Ensure your full name is on the mailbox that the SS card will be delivered to.
-If your full name is not on the mailbox, USPS will return your SS card back to the Social Security Administration processing centre to be shredded.
+Ensure your full name is on the mailbox that the Social Security Card will be delivered to.
+If your full name is not on the mailbox, USPS will return your card back to the Social Security Administration processing centre to be shredded.

 Once you receive your SSN, it is important to let your bank know, so you start building a credit score in the U.S.